harness/ff-golang-server-sdk/README.md

 In this example, WaitForInitialized will block for up to 5 authentication attempts.
 If the client is not initialized within 5 authentication attempts, it will return an error.

-This can be useful if you need to unblock after a certain time. **NOTE**: you evaluate a feature flag in this state the default variation will be returned.
+This can be useful if you need to unblock after a certain time. **NOTE**: if you evaluate a feature flag in this state the default variation will be returned.

 ```go